chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     sudo chef-automate verify -c config.toml
     ```

-    To know more about config verify you can check [Config Verify Doc page](/automate/ha_verification_check/).
+    To know more about config verify, check [Config Verify Documentation](/automate/ha_verification_check/).

-    Once the verification is successfully completed, then proceed with deployment, In case of failure please fix the issue and re-run the verify command.
+    Once the verification is completed successfully, proceed with the deployment.
+In case of failure, fix the issue and and verify it by re-running the verify command.

 ## Steps to Deploy